rohinidas18/js-projects/README.md

 # js-projects #

-A collection of mini-projects I worked on while learning JavaScript.
+A collection of mini-projects I worked on while learning JavaScript, and some scripts for practicing.

 1. **to-do app**